 · Consider new circulation/ traffic patterns to highlight historical/structural elements from their original vantage points

 · Design a corridor that models a boulevard concept and incorporates aesthetic elements and ADA features

 History of Druid Park Lake Drive:

-Many residents of the Black and Jewish neighborhoods nearby, expressed their opposition to the expressway, arguing that it would negatively affect their community and asking why they weren’t consulted
+Many residents of the Black and Jewish neighborhoods nearby expressed their opposition to the expressway, arguing that it would negatively affect their communities and asking why they weren’t consulted.

-The JFX & DPLD Exit ramps under construction, 1955-1962.
+The JFX & DPLD Exit ramps were under construction, from 1955-to 1962.
 Druid Park Lake Drive was intended to be used almost exclusively to reduce commute times for suburban dwellers who worked in downtown Baltimore.
 The construction also severed the historical connection to the Reservoir Hill and Mt.
 Royal Terrace neighborhoods below the iconic Moorish Tower.

 Between 1927 and 1964, Druid Park Lake Drive’s construction reduced the number of pedestrian access points to Druid Hill Park from 18 to just 5.
-Photos and information courtesy of Unknown Studio https://www.unknownstudio.la/ and Toole Design https://tooledesign.com/
+Photos and information courtesy of Unknown Studio and Toole Design.

 - Bookmark this page for upcoming events (online and in-person)

 For additional information about the Druid Park Lake Drive Complete Streets Design Effort, contact: